Formal Analysis of EDHOC Key Establishment for Constrained IoT Devices: Discussion

 The abstract goal of \mEdhoc{} is simple: establish an \mOscore{} security context using few roundtrips and small messages.
 From that, the design of \mEdhoc{} is mainly driven by what can be achieved given the technical restrictions.
 Focusing too much on what can be achieved within given restrictions, and paying too little attention to the use cases where the protocol is to be used and their specific goals, risks resulting in sub-optimal trade-offs and design decisions.

 \mEdhoc{} is intended to cover a variety of use cases, many of which are difficult to predict today.
-Just because it is difficult to predict these use cases, does not prevent one from collecting \emph{typical} use cases and user stories to identify more specific security goals that will be important in most cases.
+However, this does not prevent collecting \emph{typical} use cases and user stories to identify more specific security goals that will be important in most cases.

-While constructing our model, we came up with simple user stories to identify security properties of interest.
-Several of these revealed undefined aspects of \mEdhoc{}.
-We informed the \mEdhoc{} authors, who then included these aspects the \mSpec{}.
-We present a couple of examples here.
+While constructing our model, we made up simple user stories to identify security properties of interest.
+Several of these revealed subtleties and undefined aspects of \mEdhoc{}.
+We informed the \mEdhoc{} authors, who addressed these aspects in the \mSpec{}.